ekcomputer/water-mask/README.md

-TODO- test scripts.  put all f vars in one param file

 ## DESCRIPTION
 This repository contains scripts for producing and analyzing open water classifications of color-infrared imagery used in the following publication: